A Complete Guide to Cremation

 Once the casket or container arrives at the crematory, it is placed in the cremation chamber, where the temperature is approximately 1400 degrees to 1800 degrees Fahrenheit.
 It will typically take 2 to 2 1/2 hours for all organic matter to be consumed.
 If they choose, family members may request to be present.
 When the process is complete, only bone fragments are left behind, which are known as cremated remains or ashes.
 These are removed from the chamber and allowed to cool.
 Any metal is removed with a magnet.
 Then the cremated remains are processed into fine particles and placed in a temporary container.
 If the family has already purchased an urn, the remains are placed directly in it.
 Rest assured that the entire cremation process is respectful, and a careful system ensures correct identification.

 Like funerals, cremation costs vary throughout the country.
 The average cost of a cremation with services handled through a traditional funeral home is between $2,000 and $4,000.
 These prices will include the actual cremation itself and the cost of a basic memorial service.
-It should be mentioned that including a service before the cremation will raise the costs because you will be required to purchase a traditional casket and pay for the funeral director’s basic services.
+Including a service before the cremation will raise the cost because you will need to purchase a casket and pay for the funeral director’s basic services.
 For Sunset’s Cremation Package and options, click here.

-What Can You Do with Your Loved One's Cremated Remains?
+What Can You do with Your Loved One's Ashes?

-A columbarium is a place within a cemetery or church that houses cremated remains in individual “niches.”
+A COLUMBARIUM: A columbarium is a place within a cemetery or church that houses cremated remains in individual “niches.”
 Although some prefer this option because they feel it gives their loved one a dignified resting place, it also provides a place for all family members to visit.
-Of course, there is a cost associated with a columbarium, which range from $500 to $5,000 or more

-Who decides who gets to keep Dad’s ashes?
-Cremated remains can divided among family members so everyone can keep dad close.
+DIVIDED AMONG FAMILY MEMBERS: Who decides who gets to keep Dad’s ashes?
+Cremated remains can be divided among family members so everyone can keep dad close.
 Besides urns, ashes may also be kept in:

 Whether you choose to go with a traditional funeral or a cremation with a memorial service, what’s really important is how you celebrate your loved one’s life and spirit.
-For even more ideas, read our article: 15 Things You Can Do with Your Loved One’s Ashes.
+For even more ideas, download our free guide.